Creamy mushroom soup flavored with garlic and thyme is the perfect comfort meal for fall served with crusty bread, it’s like a hug in a bowl.

 - Add the leeks and cook until soft.
 Add the garlic and mushrooms and allow to cook until fragrant.

 - Add enough stock to just cover the mushrooms and allow to simmer for 7-10 minutes.

-- Return to the heat and add the cream (mixed with cornflour if you prefer).
+- Return to the heat and add the cream.
 Allow to simmer gently for 5 minutes and add the lemon juice and seasoning.

-- Serve hot with a swirl of cream and buttery toast.
+- Serve hot with a swirl of cream and crusty bread.